sravans578/FocusPokus/README.md

 An important characteristic of this game is that it can be played even without an active internet connection, thus making it a standalone application.
 This game is intended for age 5 and up.
 People looking for some time off from their mundane tasks and people looking to increase their attentive skills will benefit from this game.

 The main purpose of this application is to develop cognitive skills like hand-eye coordination, concentration and memory.
 Be it a kid who just wants to play a game or an adult trying to relax, FocusPokus is the one-stop solution for everyone.
 FocusPokus can be considered as a learning resource for a kid as it stimulates player’s mental ability to match shapes and colors.
-For an adult, FocusPokus can either be a platform to sharpen the player’s perceptive skills or just a stress-buster application that one can use every day.
+FocusPokus can either be a platform to sharpen the player’s perceptive skills or just a stress-buster application that one can use every day.
 <br /><br />
 ## Features
 The features of this application are: